Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/basics-and-workflow.md

 and simply sends the data straight from one program to another.

-To pipe from ffmpeg, specify the output format as WAV using the `-f` option, replace the output file name with a hyphen and place a pipe symbol at the end, which will be used to separate the ffmpeg command from your encoder command, like this:
+To pipe from ffmpeg, specify the output format as WAV using the `-f` option, replace the output filename with a hyphen and place a pipe symbol at the end, which will be used to separate the ffmpeg command from your encoder command, like this:
 ```